(Bible verses quoted are from NKJV unless otherwise noted)

-Genesis 3:8 “And they heard the sound of the Lord God walking in the garden in the cool of the day, and Adam and his wife hid themselves from the presence of the Lord God among the trees of the garden.”
+Genesis 3:8 “And they heard the sound of the LORD God walking in the garden in the cool of the day, and Adam and his wife hid themselves from the presence of the LORD God among the trees of the garden.”
 We see that God was walking in the garden, and Adam and Eve heard the sound of His walking.
-Some translations, one of which translates the word for sound as voice, want us to believe that God’s voice was walking when it was God in a human form that was doing the walking.
-The fact that God walked this earth in a human form and talked with certain men and women both in the New and Old Testament will be proven true by a substantial number of these encounters that are plainly recorded in your bible.
-In the past some may have read over these accounts without accepting them as factual or that God did this for an important reason.
+Some translations—one of which translates the word for “sound” as voice—want us to believe that God’s voice was walking when in fact it was God in a human form that was doing the walking.
+The fact that God walked this earth in a human form and talked with certain men and women both in the New and Old Testament will be proven true by a substantial number of these encounters that are plainly recorded in your Bible.
+In the past some may have read over these accounts without accepting them as factual, not understanding the importance that God placed on these meetings.
 Did God ever deal directly with people?

-First we must understand the word walking.
+First, we must understand the word “walking.”
 It is interesting in that it carries two important meanings.
-This word also has two Strong numbers; 1980 and 3212, both of which have the same Hebrew word as their source.
+This word also has two Strong numbers: #H1980 and #H3212, both of which have the same Hebrew word as their source.
 This word not only represents the physical action of walking but also the theological idea of being in agreement with a fellow traveler, either for good or bad.

 THE BIBLICAL DEFINITION OF WALKING TOGETHER

 The two words used here when understood, will greatly add to the significance of what is being said.
-The word “offering” is Strong’s #4503, and has the following meaning: Quoting from The Theological Word Book of the Old Testament: “A Hebrew root mnh to give.
-The Arabic manaha has the technical meaning ‘to lend someone something’ (e.g. a she camel, goat, sheep or parcel of land) for a limited period of time so that the borrower can have free use of the produce of the loan (e.g. the offspring, milk, crops, etc.), and then return the original property.
-The fruit (of the loan) then then becomes a free gift.”
+The word “offering” is Strong’s #H4503 (TWOT 1214a page 514) and has the following meaning.
+Quoting from The Theological Word Book of the Old Testament (TWOT): “A Hebrew root mnh ‘to give.’
+The Arabic manaha has the technical meaning ‘to lend someone something’ (e.g. a she-camel, goat, sheep or parcel of land) for a limited period of time so that the borrower can have free use of the produce of the loan (e.g. the offspring, milk, crops, etc.), and then return the original property.
+The fruit then becomes a free gift.”

-It is not difficult to understand that this was a free will gift to God because it was He who was the originator who gave the animals, the land, and the seed for men to use.
-Abel’s gift was from the best of his flock, showing his love and respect for the creator.
+It is not difficult to understand that this was a required gift to God.
+It was He who was the originator who gave the animals, the land, and the seed for men to use.
+Abel’s gift was from the best of his flock, showing his love and respect for the Creator.
 On the other hand, Cain gave some of what he had grown, but it was not part of the first fruits of his produce.

 The parallel for this becomes clear.
 In our lifetime we have the use of the creation that we had nothing to do with having it brought into existence.
 This is the loan from God which covers our lifetime on this earth.

-The word “respected” is Strong’s #8159 meaning to look on with approval and regard.
+The word “respected” is Strong’s #H8159 meaning to look on with approval and regard.
 Notice that this approval was not communicated with words, but by God appearing pleased.
-This was not a superficial glance; but a penetrating investigation of what was offered and the thoughts that prompted each mans’ offering.
+This was not a superficial glance; but a penetrating investigation of what was offered and the thoughts that prompted each man’s offering.
 A person can give their approval or disapproval just by their facial expression, again showing God’s physical presence.
 Cain’s offering was not respected.
-This word is a combination of two Hebrew words #8159 and #3808.
-Number 3808 is an emphatic negative meaning “no” or “not.”
+This word is a combination of two Hebrew words #H8159 and #H3808 (an emphatic negative meaning “no” or “not).

 Not until the reason for God’s disapproval needed to be made clear to Cain that the spoken word was needed.
-God explains in the bible that there are only two ways to live your life.
+God explains in the Bible that there are only two ways to live your life.
 One is that you have a desire to please God by following His way of life, which will result in a life of satisfaction and promise for you.
-Abel’s offering exemplified his love and respect for his maker by sacrificing the best living animals he had.
+Abel’s offering exemplified his love and respect for his Maker by sacrificing the best living animal he had.
 The second way, a life of sin, is exemplified by Cain, who lived a life of competition, which resulted in breaking God’s laws.
-If you are breaking God’s law you are sinning!
-1 John 3:4“Whoever commits sin also commits lawlessness, and sin is lawlessness.”
-Sin is the transgressions of the law, including: Stealing, adultery, bowing down to false gods, etc.
+If you are breaking God’s law, you are sinning!
+1 John 3:4 “Whoever commits sin also commits lawlessness, and sin is lawlessness.”
+Sin is the transgression of the law, including stealing, adultery, bowing down to false gods, etc.

-Why is this world filled with pain and suffering, with empty meaningless lives?
-The answer is very simple; God’s laws are being broken with impunity.
+Why is this world filled with pain, suffering, and empty meaningless lives?
+The answer is very simple.
+God’s laws are being broken with impunity.
 Cain looked on his brother as a competitor for the approval of God, which is the way of this world.
-His solution was simple; eliminate the competition, so he killed his brother, thinking, “Now God will only have me to look upon.”
+His solution was simple: eliminate the competition; so he killed his brother, thinking, “Now God will only have me to look upon.”

 ABRAHAM AND MELCHIZEDEK

 The idea that God appeared in the form of a man is well documented.
 In the Old Testament we have Abraham returning from his victory over Chedorlaomer and the Kings.
 Genesis 14:18-20 “Then Melchizedek king of Salem brought out bread and wine; he was the priest of God Most High.
-And he blessed him and said: “Blessed be Abram (Abraham) of God Most High, Possessor of heaven and earth; And blessed be God Most High, Who has delivered your enemies into your hand.’
+And he blessed him and said: ‘Blessed be Abram [Abraham] of God Most High, Possessor of heaven and earth; And blessed be God Most High, Who has delivered your enemies into your hand.’
 And he gave Him a tithe of all.”
-Again, we find God presenting himself to Abraham in the form of a man in Genesis 18:2-3 “So he lifted his eyes and looked, and behold, three men were standing by (before) him; and when he saw them, he ran from the tent door to meet them, and bowed himself to the ground, and said, “My Lord, if I have now found favor in Your sight, do not pass on by Your servant”” Note that Abraham bowed, #7812, meaning to prostrate oneself.
-If he were bowing to an angel he would have been told not to do so by that being, leaving one with the answer: Abraham prostrated himself before God.
+Again, we find God presenting himself to Abraham in the form of a man in Genesis 18:2-3 “So he lifted his eyes and looked, and behold, three men were standing by him; and when he saw them, he ran from the tent door to meet them, and bowed himself to the ground, and said, ‘My Lord, if I have now found favor in Your sight, do not pass on by Your servant’” Note that Abraham bowed, #H7812, meaning to prostrate oneself.
+If he were bowing to an angel, he would have been told not to do so by that being, leaving one with the answer: Abraham prostrated himself before God.

 PAUL TELLS US WHO MELCHIZEDEK WAS

-So who was this being coming to Abraham in the form of a man?
+So, who was this being coming to Abraham in the form of a man?
 We find the answer in the New Testament.
 Hebrews 7:1-4 “For this Melchizedek, king of Salem, priest of the Most High God, who met Abraham returning from the slaughter of the kings and blessed him, to whom also Abraham gave a tenth part of all, first being translated “king of righteousness,” and then also king of Salem, meaning “king of peace,” without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, remains a priest continually.”
-This is a direct reference to Christ and His priesthood.
+[This is a direct reference to Christ and His priesthood.]
 “Now consider how great this man was, to whom even the patriarch Abraham gave a tenth of the spoils.”
-Man should be translated as “one.”
-The reason for not using man is that this word is Strong’s #3778 and is a demonstrative pronoun, “this or that.”
-The word man was added!
-Can one be called a man who has no father or mother?
-Therefore the word “one” should be used.
+“Man” should be translated as “one.”
+The reason for not using “man” is that this word is Strong’s #H3778 and is a demonstrative pronoun, “this” or “that.”
+The word “man” was added!
+Can someone be called a “man” who has no father or mother?
+Therefore, the word “one” should be used.
 These verses show that Melchizedek and Christ are one and the same.

 WHO WAS KING OF RIGHTEOUSNESS AND KING OF PEACE?

-In addition Paul uses two important titles when describing Melchizedek: “The King of Righteousness, and the King of Peace.”
+In addition, Paul uses two important titles when describing Melchizedek: “The King of Righteousness, and the King of Peace.”
 Who is the exclusive user of these titles?
-Isaiah 9:6-7.
-“For unto us a Child is born, unto us a Son is given; and the government will be upon His shoulders.
+Isaiah 9:6-7 “For unto us a Child is born, Unto us a Son is given; And the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
-Of the increase of His government and peace there will be no end, upon the throne of David and over His kingdom, to order it and establish it with judgment and justice from that time forward, even forever.
+Of the increase of His government and peace there will be no end, Upon the throne of David and over His kingdom, To order it and establish it with judgment and justice From that time forward, even forever.
 The zeal of the Lord of hosts will perform this.”

 This is also confirmed by 1 Corinthians 10:1-4 “Moreover, brethren, I do not want you to be unaware that all our fathers were under the cloud, all passed through the sea, all were baptized into Moses in the cloud and in the sea, all ate the same spiritual food, and all drank the same spiritual drink.
 For they drank of that spiritual Rock that followed them, and that Rock was Christ.”